zokioki/holidays_img/README.md

 ...
 ```

-See the holiday gem's [definition files](https://github.com/holidays/definitions) for a list of holidays for any available region.
+See the Holidays gem's [definition files](https://github.com/holidays/definitions) for a list of holidays for any available region.

 ## Configuration